 The opening track of my EP: We Fly, Hail Mary, was written about using your voice even when it would be easier to be quiet.
 Taking chances and sparking conversations.
-My mum is the original Hail Mary; she’s always seen difficult conversations as just that – difficult, but not impossible.
-There have been times I wished she could leave something alone for ease, but she doesn’t – she takes a stand for things she believes in and she passed that onto me.

 I love the country, bluegrass blues feel of Hail Mary.
 When I listen to it, it makes me think of happy defiance and dancing like nobody’s watching.
 Being proud and confident in what you have to say and not being easily silenced.
 Hail Mary is about upsetting the apple cart when truths are needed, and being allowed to do so.
 It’s about being heard as well as being seen.